magenta-aps/osdatascanner/docs/dev-environment.md

 ```

 Note that, if all workers belong to organisation A and you start a scanner job belonging
-to organisation B, then `checkups` might not be handled correctly.
+to organisation B, then no data will be scanned as no workers are available.

 ### profiles